Hoka Hey Motorcycle Challenge: 2010 race

 On July 1, one of the challengers struck and injured two bicyclists on the Parks Highway who were training to participate in several triathlons.
 The cyclists sustained several injuries and the challenge participant, Vik Livingston, sustained serious injuries, including a punctured lung, and was hospitalized.
 Livingston was observed not to have applied the brakes at all before the crash, which is consistent with accidents involving drivers that have fallen asleep.
 Alaska State Troopers collected a blood sample for testing.

 On July 2, a formal complaint against the race organizers was filed with the Florida Attorney General's office, against event organizer Jim Durham, also known as Jim Red Cloud, alleging that the event was fraudulent and that Red Cloud had admitted to the riders that part of the purpose for the event was to raise money for water wells and infrastructure reservations.
 Red Cloud did not communicate directly with the press or the riders during most of the event.

 On the thirteenth day of the event, approximately 110 riders had arrived in Homer, including several female riders and at least one husband and wife team.

 On July 4, participant Kenneth J. Green died in a crash on the Glenn Highway, which was not part of the prescribed route of the race.
 Green was apparently aware he would not win and was taking a shortcut.
 He was not wearing a helmet and was ejected from his bike in the crash and declared dead at the accident scene.

 Despite repeated claims that a winner would be declared and the prize money awarded at the Fourth of July event in Homer, no winner was declared and no prize money was evident.
 Event organizers claimed that they were waiting for potential winners to take polygraph tests and that the prize would now be awarded during the Sturgis Motorcycle Rally.

-During Jim Red Cloud's address to the crowd at the Fourth of July celebration, it was revealed that the Hoka Hey Challenge would be run again in 2011, but would have a different route and different organizers.
+During Red Cloud's address to the crowd at the Fourth of July celebration, it was revealed that the Hoka Hey Challenge would be run again in 2011, but would have a different route and different organizers.
 At least two riders got married at the end of the event, including one rider who had special dispensation for his fiancée to ride with him the entire trip.

-Despite being announced as the official winner, apparently because his front tire was slightly in front of Kelly's at the finish, Barclay agreed to honor their commitment to share the prize money, which was awarded to Barclay by Jim Durham in a ceremony at the Sturgis Motorcycle rally.
+Despite being announced as the official winner, apparently because his front tire was slightly in front of Kelly's at the finish, Barclay agreed to honor their commitment to share the prize money, which was awarded to Barclay by Red Cloud in a ceremony at the Sturgis Motorcycle rally.

 Publicists for the Hoka Hey 2010 characterized it as a success despite the various problems.